anjikajain1/masala-to-metrics/README.md

 <h3>Is This a Good Model?</h3>

 Based on MAE value of 55.75, if our recipes on average have hundreds of calories being off by 56 could be okay for some users who just want a sort of general understanding of how calorie dense their meals are.
 However, for users who are looking for accurate predictions an average of 56 calories could be a large issue for them.
 A MSE value of 9719 is very high, suggesting that the errors that are occuring must be large.
-Since we use only two features (total_fat + carbohy)rates, it is probably not highlighting how all the different nurtrional components( )protein, sugar, etc.i impant the calories.
-This is an okay baseline mode, but not a great model, as we are not super precise. al Model</h2>
+Since we use only two features (total_fat + carbohydrates), it is probably not highlighting how all the different nurtrional components (protein, sugar, etc.) impact the calories.
+This is an okay baseline mode, but not a great model, as we are not super precise.

+<h2>Final Model</h2>

-MSE: 5142.83MAE: 21/.36We  introduce two engineered dfeqaatures to   capure the relationa ture better predictions:suar_gar _to-_protein _ratio: The ratio capturres the ratio between sugar and protein in a recipe .
-High- sugar to protein ratios indiate caloriries d=de-denccese dessets, while lower ratio a's are more protein-rich and possible uy more healtheier .ier.
-This ratio might dsiniggify   gnify more     e than just taing int   sugar and protein . total_macro_sum  : This is the sum of the key macro  siz ox of the nutrional component ()total fat, sugar, souyium , protein, statured _fat, carbohydrates .
-CaAll calories come directly from thre nutrional components.
+We introduce two engineered features to capture better predictions:

+sugar_to_protein_ratio: The ratio captures the ratio between sugar and protein in a recipe.
+High sugar to protein ratios indicate calorie-dense dessets, while lower ratio's are more protein-rich and possibly more healthier.
+This ratio might signify more than just taking sugar and protein.

+total_macro_sum: This is the sum of six of the nutrional component (total fat, sugar, sodium, protein, statured_fat, carbohydrates).
+All calories come directly from the nutrional components.

+MSE: 5142.83
+MAE: 21.36